bagusbpg/pacmann-capstone-project/README.md

 ```bash
 curl --location --request POST '<HOST>:<PORT>/checkout' --form 'file=@<PATH-TO-JPG-FILE>'
 ```
-And corresponding response, if successfull, may looks like this.
+And corresponding response, if successfull, may look like this.
 ```json
 {
     "code": 200,